Exidia recisa

+Exidia recisa is a species of fungus in the family Auriculariaceae.
+In the UK, it has the recommended English name of amber jelly.
+Basidiocarps (fruit bodies) are gelatinous, orange-brown, and turbinate (top-shaped).
+It typically grows on dead attached twigs and branches of willow and is found in Europe and possibly elsewhere, though it has long been confused with the North American Exidia crenata.

 Taxonomy

 The species was originally found growing on willow in Germany and was described in 1813 by L.P.F.
 Ditmar as Tremella recisa.
 It was transferred to the genus Exidia by Fries in 1822.
 Tremella salicum (the epithet means "of willow") has long been considered a synonym.

+Molecular research, based on cladistic analysis of DNA sequences, has shown that Exidia recisa is part of a complex of similar species, including Exidia crenata in North America and Exidia yadongensis in eastern Asia.

 The epithet "recisa" means "cut-off", with reference to the shape of the fruit bodies.